solandmedotru/solandmedotru/README.md

 - 👋 Hi, I’m @solandmedotru
-- 👀 I’m interested in kotlin, android development
+- 👀 I’m interested in kotlin, android development, ML
-- 🌱 I’m currently learning Android Compose
+- 🌱 I’m currently learning all new about Android
 - 💞️ I’m looking to collaborate on development
 - 📫 How to reach me ...